MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-sparklyr-revoscaler.md

 **Windows, Linux, or Hadoop users**

-If not on HDI, then there is no need to specify the snapshot date.
-Instead, the default snapshot for your version of R Server is used automatically.
+Since the default MRAN package snapshot for your version of R Server is used automatically, you can install sparklyr like you would any other package.

 ```R
 install.packages("sparklyr")